legendarycode3/shared-wallet/README.md

     * Does not modify contract state.

 ### Variables:
 * ****`i_owner`:****  Stores the immutable address of the account that deployed the Shared  Wallet contract.
-This address serves as the contract administrator and possesses exclusive authority to perform owner-restricted operations, such as granting or revoking withdrawal permissions
+This address serves as the contract administrator and possesses exclusive authority to perform owner-restricted operations, such as granting or revoking withdrawal permissions through the `setPermission()`
 * ****`isPermitted`:****
 * ****`allowance`:****